open-component-model/ocm-spec/doc/specification/formats/componentdescriptor_normalization.md

   signing: true
 ```

-`label1` will be excluded from the signature, `label2` will be included.
+`label1` will be excluded from the digest, `label2` will be included.
-The label values is takes as it is, preserving a potentially deep structure.
+The label value is taken as it is, preserving a potentially deeply nested structure.

-## Exclude Resource from Normalisation/Signing
+## Exclude Resources from Normalization/Signing

-If a resource should not be part of the normalisation and later signing, the resource needs a special digest in the following format:
+If a resource should not be part of the normalization and later signing, the resource needs a special digest in the following format:

 ```yaml
 digest: